Does Fish Oil Lower Cholesterol?

 Bottom line: Should You Take Fish Oil to Lower Your Cholesterol?

 If, however, you do not have high cholesterol, taking fish oil is unlikely to raise your cholesterol levels so significantly that it makes you unhealthy.
-Ultimately, getting a yearly blood screening will ensure your cholesterol levels are still within healthy range while you take a supplement.
+Ultimately, getting a yearly blood screening will ensure your cholesterol levels are still within a healthy range while you take a supplement.

 How To Lower Cholesterol